Information

 See CDBProblems#Multiple_Xml_Files_In_Cdb_Direct for a detailed discussion about usage and implementation of XInclude and Xpointer in xercel-2 java, our parser (and the patches we have implemented).

-• Each of these external files must be a well formed Components description file=
+well formed Components description file=

 <xi:include href="<relative path>/MyIncludeFile.xml" xpointer="element(/1)" />